logwet/noverworld/README.md

 ![inventory_mapping](assets/inventory_mapping.png)

 _The slots to inventory mapping. ie. if you want to put something in the hotbar, use slot 41._

+Every new release of noverworld will create a new config file, so if you want to use your slot config from the previous version copy it over.
+This is to allow players to easily use different releases of the mod (eg. Bastion to Monument) at the same time without having to delete their config file every time.

 Before you join a new world the mod saves your render distance and FOV, and resets to this after you leave the world.
 _ie. this means you can configure the RD and FOV you will always spawn with by changing it in the main menu, and you